sanukumar12199/Sales-analytics_FMCG/README.md

   2. Conduct a comprehensive comparison between market performance and sales targets Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.
 Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs).
-Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs).
+Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs)